 The EU-funded ECRAID-Base project builds upon the work done in COMBACTE and PREPARE towards forming a united pan-European front agains emerging infectious diseases (EID) and antimicrobial resistance (AMR).

-ECRAID-Base delivers the initial set of activities for Ecraid – the European Clinical Research Alliance on Infectious Diseases.
+ECRAID-Base commenced in March 2021 and delivers the initial set of activities for Ecraid – the European Clinical Research Alliance on Infectious Diseases.
 Over the five-year duration of the project, Ecraid will evolve into a self-sustainable, not-for-profit organisation working towards improving clinical research in the field of infectious diseases in Europe.
 It aims to efficiently generate rigorous evidence to improve the diagnosis, prevention, and treatment of infections, and to respond to EID and AMR threats effectively and rapidly.

 At the core of ECRAID-Base is the unification of several networks into one pan-European, multidisciplinary, centralised 'warm-base' network that shares resources, data, and expertise to tackle the most urgent infectious diseases threats.
 Its infrastructure – built within the EU-funded projects COMBACTE and PREPARE – facilitates faster, easier, and more cost-effective clinical research.

 The network has the capacity and capability to:

 - directly enrol patients with infectious diseases to generate evidence to support the testing and development of new diagnostic, preventive and/or therapeutic strategies and therapies

 - conduct a broad range of rigorous clinical studies efficiently and rapidly